-10. Optionally, enter a Stream Delay value.
+10. (Optional) Enter a Stream Delay value.
 This provides a time buffer between your live stream from Wirecast and the actual broadcast itself.
 You can set the delay from 0 to 999 seconds.
 However, greater delays require greater memory use.
-The amount of memory used is displayed when you enter the amount of delay.
+Wirecast displays the amount of memory used when you enter the amount of delay.

-Note: We recommend keeping stream delay as low as possible, ideally less than 300 seconds.
+Note: We recommend keeping stream delay as low as possible, ideally less than 30 seconds.